sjmitch-git/breeze/README.md

 ## Overview

-Fluid UI is a comprehensive library of reusable UI components for Next.js/React applications.
+Breeze UI is a comprehensive library of reusable UI components for Next.js/React applications.
 This library is designed to streamline the development process and ensure consistency across projects.

 ## Features